nik0lai/psychonomie_nl/src/content/pages/conference.md

 ### Late registration

 If you register after October 1st, you will pay a late fee of €465, including single-room accommodation, meals, drinks during the breaks and two years of membership of NVP.
 (Under)graduate students can obtain a €50 discount, which comes with a shared room.
-We plan to close registration on December 10th.
+We plan to close registration on Friday April 1st.
 However, the capacity of the hotel is limited, so we may close registration earlier.
-In the unlikely case that we will have to cancel the meeting due to governmental restrictions, you will receive a full refund.

-## Abstract submission
+## Abstract submission closed

 - Abstract submission and registration portal: <https://www.conftool.net/nvp2021/>

 Abstracts can be submitted for the parallel oral sessions and the poster sessions.
-The __deadline__ for abstract submission is __October 8th, 2021__.
+The __deadline__ for abstract submission is __March 1st, 2022__.
 Abstracts are limited to 200 words.
 Abstracts will be evaluated by the scientific committee and can be considered either for a talk/poster or for a poster only.
 You need to be registered to submit an abstract.